 Nutrition should be catered to the individual and does not need to follow a cookie-cutter plan.

-A gradual increase in calories is best for you and your baby.
-Eat until you are satisfied and you should be right around where you need to be calorie-wise.
+A gradual increase in calories is best for you and your developing baby and eating from each food group.
+I urge women to eat until you are satisfied and you should be right around where you need to be calorie-wise.

 2. If you eat something during your pregnancy, your baby will like it.